synic/cleangit/docs/rebase.md

 <!-- stolen from https://dzone.com/articles/the-2016-git-retrospective-rebase -->
 ![rebase](images/rebase.gif)

-For the purposes of keeping your PR clean, `rebase` is often used in place of a `git merge origin/develop` or `git merge origin/master`.
+For the purposes of keeping your PR clean, `rebase` is often used in place of `git pull mainline develop` or `git merge mainline/develop`.
 It helps avoid merge commits in the middle of your commit history.
-For instance, in the following
+For instance, in the following scenario:
-scenario:

 1. You create a new branch based on `develop`:
     `git checkout mainline/develop && git checkout -b my-super-branch`.